mhuang001/fdi-dev/doc/sphinx/usage/quickstart.rst

 The following quick start tutorial shows important ``dataset`` and ``pal`` functionalities.

+Colors in examples:

+>>> # Yellow: comments and explanation.
+... if in code:
+...    color = 'highlighted'
+Cyan: for output.

 .. tip::

    You can copy the code from code blocks by clicking the ``copy`` icon on the top-right, with he prompts and results removed.